Different Stages and Importance of The Water Cycle

-Water is one of the world’s most valuable resources and one that is becoming increasingly difficult to find in drinkable quality.
-All water in the world is subject to what is known as the water cycle, or the hydrologic cycle, or the H2O cycle, which is the process by which water moves around the world.
+All water in the world is subject to what is known as the water cycle, also known as the hydrologic cycle, or the H2O cycle, which is the process by which water moves around the world.

 Different Stages of the Water Cycle